techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 What lines are output if the constructor at line 3 throws a MalformedURLException?
 (Choose three.)

-a.
-Success
+A. Success

-b.
-Bad URL
+B. Bad URL

-c.
-Bad file contents
+C. Bad file contents

-d.
-General exception
+D. General exception
 e.
 Doing finally part
 f.
 Carrying on
-Answer: BEF
+ANSWER: BEF
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: